Wednesday, April 29, 2026

 Britain's Prime Minister Keir Starmer has come under criticism from Trump for not allowing US forces to use UK bases in its strikes on Iran / ©AFP

-Starmer emphasized to MPs that the attack was “not in response to any decision that we have taken” and was launched before the UK announcement that it would allow the United States to use its bases.
-The area around the Akrotiri base was evacuated, according to the Cypriot interior ministry.
-Paphos airport in western Cyprus was also temporarily evacuated, but it was later operating as normal, an airport official confirmed.
-More than 60 flights were cancelled at Larnaca and Paphos airports.
+Starmer stressed to MPs that the attack was “not in response to any decision that we have taken” and was launched before the UK announcement that it would allow the United States to use its bases.
+The area around the Akrotiri base was evacuated, the Cypriot interior ministry said.
+Paphos airport in western Cyprus was also temporarily evacuated but it was later operating as normal, an airport official said.
+More than 60 flights were cancelled at Larnaca and Paphos airports, the official added.
+Larnaca is on the southeastern coast.
+The evacuations came after two drones headed towards Akrotiri were also intercepted earlier Monday.

-The evacuations followed the interception of two drones heading towards Akrotiri earlier on the same day.
-“As a precautionary measure, we are moving family members who live at RAF Akrotiri to alternative accommodation nearby on the island of Cyprus,” the UK defense ministry told AFP, although the base continued to operate normally.
-The damage was reportedly “minimal” and there were “no casualties,” according to a spokesperson.
+“As a precautionary measure we are moving family members who live at RAF Akrotiri to alternative accommodation nearby on the island of Cyprus,” the UK defence ministry told AFP, although the base continued to operate normally.
+The damage was “minimal” and there were “no casualties,” a spokesperson added.

-Trump expressed he was “very disappointed” in Starmer’s initial position.
-In an interview with The Daily Telegraph, Trump described the prime minister’s later decision to allow the use of bases under specific conditions as “useful” but criticized that it “took far too much time”.
+Trump said he had been “very disappointed” in Starmer’s initial position.
+In an interview with The Daily Telegraph, Trump described the prime minister’s later decision to allow the use of bases on specific grounds as “useful” but said it “took far too much time.”

-Evie Aspinall, director of the British Foreign Policy Group think tank, explained that Britain would not want to be “seen as a key party in this conflict.”
-“Hence allowing defensive not offensive strikes, although the difference between the two is, in practice, often very minimal,” she noted.
+Evie Aspinall, director of the British Foreign Policy Group think tank, said that Britain would not want to be “seen as a key party in this conflict.”
+“Hence allowing defensive not offensive strikes, although the difference between the two is, in practice, often very minimal,” she said.

 © 2024 AFP